vaibhav111tandon/guide/src/pages/java/control-flow/index.md

 ---
 # Control Flow

 Control flow statements are exactly what the term means.
-They are statements that alter execution flow based on decisions, loops and branching so that the program can conditionally execute blocks of code.
+They are statements that alter execution flow based on decisions, loops and branching so that the program can conditionally execute blocks of code.Or it can in short means the statements which transfer the flow of control from one part of the program to the another part of the program.

 Primarily, Java has the following constructs for flow control: